 The top method to helping retain our most valuable employees is to always lead by example.
 An underperforming team tends to be lead by underperforming management.
 Your team will always follow the example you set forth.
 So if you want them to get an early start, then be sure to start early yourself.
 If you want the team to have respect for one another and work well together, then be sure to praise in public and show respect at all times.
 Success begins at the top and has a way of trickling down.

 Vicky Franko, Ohio Insurance Company

 I believe Richard Branson sums it up best – Train people well enough so they can leave, treat them well enough, so they don’t want to.

 Personalize a Professional Development Plan

 Ask what he or she wants to do to move forward.
-Help them develop a personal and professional development plan.
+Help them identify internal opportunities and develop a personal and professional development plan.
 Get them coaching.
 Reward them for their loyalty regularly according to how they want to be rewarded (ask!).

 Yuri Kruman, HR, Talent & Systems

 Listen to your employees and communicate their value if you want to keep them.
 It is known that employees leave because of people, not place.

 Cameron Robb, GPEC